roman-kiselenko/smolgit/README.md

-# gitPebble
+# smollgit

-**gitPebble** is a super small and efficient git repository management tool.
+**smollgit** is a super small and efficient git repository management tool.
 It offers a minimalist interface with essential [git](https://git-scm.com/) functionalities, making it perfect for small teams or individual developers.

 ## Feature